eK00x/festival-02-volunteer-management/README.md

 - festival.jpg
 - README.md

 ## How to Start/Use the Website
-1. Step: Download the folder.
+1. Download the folder.
-2. Step: If needed, unzip the folder.
+2. If needed, unzip the folder.
-3. Step: Open the folder in your file explorer and click on the file "home.html" (this should open the file in the Browser.
-If not, right click on the file and the "open with" > your browser.)
+3. Open the folder and double-click home.html to open it in your browser.
+(If it doesn't open, right-click > "Open with" > select your browser).
-4. Step: Navigate through the one-pager via scrolling or jump to the needed section via the navigation bar.
+4. Navigate through the page via scrolling or by using the navigation bar.
-5. Step: Enjoy! 😊
+5. 5.
+Enjoy! 😊

 ## Used Resources
 - API: https://randomuser.me/api/?results=30&seed=a
 - Code Sandbox: https://codesandbox.io/p/sandbox/luoos
 - Documentation of Date() Constructor: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date

 ## Testing
-The application was tested on
+The application was tested on:
 - Brave Browser
 - Firefox
 - Chrome